How to Reclaim Your Pet

 Common Questions

-Your dog or cat was vaccinated when they were taken into the shelter.
-Because the risk of infectious disease is higher in a shelter environment, and our goal is to protect the dogs and cats coming into our care, our policy is to vaccinate them as soon as possible.
 Dogs are given DHPP and rabies vaccines, and cats receive FVRCP and rabies vaccines.
-This policy is based on the recommendations and guidelines from many nationally leading veterinary organizations, including the Association of Shelter Veterinarians, the Association of Feline Practitioners and the American Animal Hospital Association.
-These organizations develop vaccination guidelines used widely by the veterinary industry and they include recommendations for owned animals in homes as well as those in animal shelters.
+This aligns with the recommendations and guidelines from many nationally leading veterinary organizations, including the Association of Shelter Veterinarians, the Association of Feline Practitioners and the American Animal Hospital Association.
+These organizations develop vaccination guidelines used widely by veterinarians, and they include recommendations for owned animals in homes as well as those in animal shelters.

-Why should I spay/neuter my pet?
+Why should I spay or neuter my pet?

-I can’t afford the fees, what are my options?
+I can’t afford the fees.
+What are my options?

 I'm not able to come in-person to reclaim my pet.
 Can I have a friend or family member reclaim on my behalf?

-Yes, please fill out this form and send your friend or family member with your proof of ownership and copy of your photo ID.
+Yes.
+Please fill out this form and send your friend or family member with your proof of ownership and copy of your photo ID.